Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 Nutrition table layout and content

-Let’s compare the two nutrition tables side-by-side:
+Let’s compare the two nutrition tables side-by-side (current to 2024):

 - Unless you’re a local Canadian product outside Québec, your nutrition table must be bilingual (or you must have a separate table in each language),